 A similar method is that of using fake social media accounts and alerts.

-Fake social media accounts work similar to typosquatting.
+Fake social media accounts work similarly to typosquatting.
 You click on what you think is the social media account of a person or organization and are unwittingly giving hackers a window into your computer.

 Fake alerts work a little bit differently.
 These usually make you think that your crypto wallet has been hacked and ask that you input your key.
 When you input your key, you give it away to the hacker.

 One way to get around this issue is to treat alerts like emails.
 Ignore alerts that are obviously fraudulent.
 If you get an alert that you think might be real, contact your provider directly and ask them to confirm that your wallet is compromised.